deadc0de6/gocatcli/README.md

 # Usage

-The primary use of gocatcli is to index your data (external hardrives, etc) into a library and then have the ability to browse their content (as well as search, navigate, etc) while these are stored away.
+The primary use of gocatcli is to index your data (external hardrives, etc) into a catalog and then have the ability to browse their content (as well as search, navigate, etc) while these are stored away.